Spud gun

-A spud gun is a small toy gun used to fire a fragment of potato.
+A spud gun or potato gun is a small toy gun used to fire a fragment of potato.
 To operate, one punctures the surface of a potato with the gun's hollow tip and pries out a small pellet which fits in the muzzle.
 Squeezing the grip causes a small build-up of air pressure inside the toy which propels the projectile.
 The devices are usually short-range and low-powered.

 Early history

 The first spud gun was invented during the Great Depression.
 The original inventor sold his patent to E. Joseph Cossman for US$600 after World War II.
 Cossman, the brother-in-law of "Uncle" Milton Levine, sold two million spud guns in six months as a result of an advertising campaign.

 In Mexico City a company named WELCO created a similar model of a spud gun with a metallic appearance.
 Tomas Welch, a Mexican Jewish chemical engineer, developed a spud gun named "TIRA PAPAS" (Spanish for "potato shooter").